-Applications will be accepted until February 28, 2017.
+The call for 2017 applications closed on February 28, 2017.
+A new call for 2018 applicants will be announced in December 2017.
 Details of the program and application procedures can be found at http://www.ski.org/what-does-fellowship-smith-kettlewell-offer.To apply, please contact one of the mentors to discuss and develop a research application.
 If you have further questions, please email Dr. Preeti Verghese at firstname.lastname@example.org.

 The following position is currently available: